 Issues related to corporate boards have interested researchers from different diciplines for the past decade, representing a shift of interest from top management teams (TMT) to the boards, underscored by the increased emphasis on the control role of boards by regulators and investors.
 This change may relate to the growing need for corporate accountability, stemming from the unprecedented economic and social impact of governance failures.

-Building on previous literature on TMT (Finkelstein and Hambrick, 1996; Wiersema and Bantel, 1992) and the growing financial economics literature on corporate governance (Claessens and Yurtoglu, 2012), research on boards focuses on the association between board composition and firm performance.
-Although results remain equivocal (Hermalin and Weisbach, 2003; Ararat and Dallas, 2011), the prevailing homogeneity of boards as a club of “pale and male fifty-somethings” has raised significant ethical, political, and economic issues (Daily and Dalton, 2003; Carver, 2002).
+Building on previous literature on TMT (Finkelstein and Hambrick, 1996; Wiersema and Bantel, 1992) and the growing financial economics literature on corporate governance (see for ex.
+Clapper and Love, 2004 and a recent review by Claessens and Yurtoglu, 2012bu tek basina siritiyor), research on boards focuses on the association between board composition and firm performance.
+Although results remain equivocal (ee for ex., Hermalin and Weisbach, 2003; Black and Kim, 2008; Black, de Carvalho and Gledson, 2008; Ararat and Dallas, 2011), the prevailing homogeneity of boards as a club of “pale and male fifty-somethings” has raised significant ethical, political, and economic issues (Daily and Dalton, 2003; Carver, 2002).
 While independence has been investigated as the key statutory attribute of board diversity, the rhetoric has recently changed to a broader conceptualization, in response to the normative calls for diversity.
 For instance, some governments have legislated for greater representation of women on boards, while others included diversity criteria in soft laws.

 The economic rationale behind board diversity traditionally stems from two main theories: resource dependency (Pfeffer and Salancik, 1978) and agency (Jensen and Meckling, 1976; Fama, 1980; Eisenhardt, 1989) theories, which relate to the service and control tasks of boards, respectively (Forbes and Milliken, 1999).
 We adress the latter, particularly focusing on controlled firms with dominant ownership.